vita-tak/eu-ai-act-rag/README.md

 ## Key design decisions

-**Article-boundary chunking** - chunks follow the EU AI Act's own semantic structure rather than fixed token counts, preserving the meaning of each legislative unit
+**Article-boundary chunking:** chunks follow the EU AI Act's own semantic structure rather than fixed token counts, preserving the meaning of each legislative unit

-**Same embedding model for indexing and queries** - chunks and questions must share the same vector space for similarity search to be meaningful
+**Same embedding model for indexing and queries:** chunks and questions must share the same vector space for similarity search to be meaningful

-**Hybrid retrieval** - direct article lookup via metadata filter for queries referencing specific articles (e.g. "summarise Article 12"), semantic similarity search for open-ended questions
+**Hybrid retrieval:** direct article lookup via metadata filter for queries referencing specific articles (e.g. "summarise Article 12"), semantic similarity search for open-ended questions

-**No LangChain** - each component (loader, chunker, embedder, retriever, generator) is implemented explicitly, making the data flow transparent and each step independently testable

-**Source attribution** - every answer includes the specific articles it draws from, enabling verification against the source document
+**Source attribution:** every answer includes the specific articles it draws from, enabling verification against the source document

 ## Tech Stack